Cost Management + Billing frequently asked questions (FAQ)

 Can an Azure account owner be listed under more than one department?

 No, an account owner can only be associated to a single department.
-The policy helps ensure accurate monitoring and apportioning of costs and spending associated to the department it's aligned with under the EA enrollment in the Azure EA Portal.
+The policy helps ensure accurate monitoring and apportioning of costs and spending associated to the department that it aligns with under the EA enrollment.

 Can an Azure account owner be listed as a security group?

-No, a subscription owner must be a unique Microsoft account (MSA) or Azure Active Directory (Azure AD) authentication.
-To account for succession within your organization, you may consider creating generic accounts and using Azure AD to manage subscription access.
+No, a subscription owner must be a unique Microsoft account (MSA) or Microsoft Entra authentication.
+To account for succession within your organization, you should consider creating generic accounts and using Microsoft Entra ID to manage subscription access.

 Can an individual user own multiple subscriptions?